Make America Decent Again (R.I.P. Jimmy Carter)

 “I don’t care about the politics of choice I want better schools…”.

 (Chris, if you read this and I’m getting it wrong please correct me.
 Just know that this is the kind of honest response and commitment to a real agenda I respect, so I am not trying to use this against your position.
 “Better schools” is a great position.
-How that needs to happen, and who deserves praise/criticism for what, might be where we diverge).
+How that needs to happen, and who deserves praise/criticism for what might be where we diverge).

 But towards a wrap-up: Where I, as a parent and a teacher start to back away from “choice” is when it becomes clear that not all parents and choices are welcome if they don’t promote/protect the “choice” narrative.
 I once posted a piece about a parent whose child struggled with the same condition my daughter did, and was being threatened, persecuted, almost prosecuted by the “high-performing” Florida charter her child was in because the school didn’t want to provide that child services.

-A champion of parents rights and choice schools asked “Did you contact the school for their side, or just take the parents word on faith?”
+A champion of parents’ rights and choice schools asked: “Did you contact the school for their side, or just take the parent’s word on faith?”
 A fair standard if equitably applied.

-But Lane, while you are one of the few who has attempted to do this honest sort of reach out-the stories of parents not served in their public schools (who fled to a charter that provided the support/programming that helped their children thrive), are used intentionally and ubiquitously.
+But Lane, while you are one of the few who has attempted to do this honest sort of reach out, the stories of parents not served in their public schools (who fled to a charter that provided the support/programming that helped their children thrive), are used intentionally and ubiquitously.
 It’s the silence on “choice” inconsistencies, even if unintentional, that is the tell.

 Teachers, like parents, know that it all starts with the child, the learner, and their needs.
 And if a student has a need, then their school should be empowered to provide for it.
 The choices for pathways and programming and resources and equipment should be available, not “accessible” (like the GOP “health care” vision).
-In their schools, provided by professionals, all supported by the community, all stakeholders held accountable…
+In their schools, provided by professionals, all supported by the community, all stakeholders are held accountable…

 It starts with the children and their needs.
 Any deflection from that is the real “dodge”, not questioning the lame diversionary system of reform through testing and choice being pushed.